pshrmn/curi/README.md

 * [CodeSandbox](https://codesandbox.io/embed/gLX5W2gvj)
 * [CodePen](https://codepen.io/pshrmn/pen/mmebOK)

-For a reference on some of the terms used with Curi, please see the [glossary](./docs/GLOSSARY.md)
+For a reference to some of the terms used with Curi, please see the [glossary](./docs/GLOSSARY.md)

 Packages:
 * [curi](#curi)